douglasrsantos/challenge_bento/README.md

 - Unit tests;
 - Better image performance;
 - mobX for state management: I used mobX as a state manager because I find it facilitates separation of responsibilities, improves testability, and promotes cleaner and more readable code.

+- OBS: I put the apk in the apk_flutter folder for better testing of app.